Denisplusplus/SSCC/README.md

-# Search for strong-connected components
+# Search for strongly-connected components

 ## Kosaraju's algorithm:
 1. Perform a DFS of G and number the vertices in order of completion of the recursive calls.